bishopZ/Frame.js/readme.md

 		Frame();
 	});

-Get a list of loaded Libs
-(only includes those loaded with Frame)
+Get a list of loaded Libs (only includes those loaded with Frame)

 	console.log( Frame.libs() );

+TODO: make a scan of the <head> and see what <script> are already loaded.

 Sequencing